 The park is split into four lands, each inspired by Polynesian Themes:

 Krakatau streams waterfalls during the day and fiery lava effects at night.
 The volcano is home to 4 fantastic attractions:

 - Ko’okiri Body Plunge a near-vertical drop with a trap door start.

 - Kala and Tai Nui Serpentine Body Slides the tallest drop capsule slides in the world.

 - Punga Racers a four-lane racing slide.

-Overlooks the waters of Waturi Beach at the base of the volcano. wave pools, slides, and areas to relax are all located at Waturi Beach.
+Overlooks the waters of Waturi Beach at the base of the volcano.
+Wave pools, slides, and relaxing areas are all located at Waturi Beach.

-Is the home of attractions for all ages including the park’s youngest guests.
+It is the home of attractions for all ages, including the park’s youngest guests.

-Rainforest Village includes both high thrill attractions and areas to relax. attractions include several high trill raft rides.
+Rainforest Village includes both high-thrill attractions and areas to relax.
+Attractions include several high-thrill raft rides.

 TapuTapu at Volcano Bay